 Outline your onboarding methodology

-Paint the big picture before diving into the onboarding details.
+Paint the big picture before diving into the customer onboarding details.
 Provide your customer with an overview of the different phases of the project, the outcomes of each phase, and what resources will be provided throughout.
 This will help you smoothly transition into the how: how you’ll provide training to help your customer successfully onboard.

 Deliver a tailored training plan